meyerhoffl/ToDo/README.md

 Usage
 =======
 This is a standard rails app.
-To run the tests, use `rake`.
+To set up the database, run rake db:migrate.
 To run the app, use `rails s`.

 Features
 ==========
 1. User should be able to enter and view a list of tasks.
-2. User should be able to edit tasks.
+2. User should be able to mark tasks as completed.
 3. User should be able to maintain multiple lists.

 Project State
 ===============

-User can now enter and view a list of tasks, and maintain multiple lists of multiple tasks.
-The ability to mark tasks as completed still needs to be added.
+User can now enter and view a list of tasks, and maintain multiple lists of multiple tasks, marking tasks as completed for each list.

 Author
 ============